Omaha Mounted Foundation

 Thor

-Thor is a 10-year-old Belgian Thoroughbred horse standing 17.2 hands high.
+Thor is a 11-year-old Draft cross horse standing 17.2 hands high.

 Thor was purchased through a grant from the First Responders Foundation in 2018.